ar-ya/ar-ya/README.md

 - 👋 Hi, I’m @ar-ya
 - 👀 I’m interested in devops and ML
 - 🌱 I’m currently learning devops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on aws devops project
-- 📫 How to reach me ...
+- 📫 reach me at ar.kr.031@gmail.com

 <!---
 ar-ya/ar-ya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.